sylv/marver/README.md

     - If a file named `dave ryan.jpg` and `ellie ryan.jpg` exist, we can assume that the name "Ryan" is for the face that is in both photos.
     - If we have enough of these matches we can be fairly confident in the name.
 - OCR
-  - Clean up OCR results automaticaly and/or with a small LLM
+  - A small LLM or vLLM could be used to clean up OCR results
   - Translate OCR results into the user's language
-  - Overlay the bounding box on the image for copy/paste
+  - Overlay a hidden bounding box w/ text on the image for copy/paste
+  - Using CLIP embeddings to filter for images with text and without text would save us running OCR unnecessarily
   - Run OCR on videos
-    - It might be possible to train a small model that takes in CLIP embeddings and determines if a frame has text in it.
     - Only running OCR on frames "different enough" from the last one would be a good optimization
 - Extract metadata from other files
   - If `img_22.png` and `img_22.png.json` (json/xml/csv), try rip data from the json file and use it as metadata.
   - If we find `.sqlite` or `.db` files, a small LLM could check if they contain useful metadata and extract it in bulk if they do.
   - Having some recognised schemas for common formats would be good - tools like `yt-dlp`, `gallery-dl` and others may be common sources of metadata with standard formats we have schemas for.
-  - As a fallback, a small LLM could generate schemas for metadata files we find, which we can then blindly apply to other files just like the preset schemas we might have.
+  - As a fallback, a small LLM could generate strict schemas for metadata files we find, which we can then blindly apply to other files just like the preset schemas we might have.
 - Automatic collections
   - Folders under the source folder should always become a collection, `photos/2021/August` should be in a `August` collection that is a child of the `2021` collection.
   - Look for gallery indexes in file names and generate collections from them